 Pennsylvania parents will go to great lengths to keep their children safe.
 For example, parents may have their child use an age-appropriate child safety seat while in a motor vehicle, they may make a point to provide their child with healthy food to eat and they may utilize child-safety locks on cupboards if necessary.
 However, one sometimes overlooked — but very important — issue parents need to be cognizant of is the possible presence of lead in children’s toys.

 According to the U.S. Centers for Disease Control and Prevention what makes lead especially hard to detect is the fact that it is virtually odorless and practically invisible to the naked eye.
-Children are especially susceptible to lead’s harmful effects when handling consumer products like toys and jewelry that contain it because they tend to put objects in their mouth.
+Children are especially susceptible to lead’s harmful effects when handling consumer products like toys and jewelry that contain it because they tend to put objects in their mouths.

 Toys and children’s products that have the highest chance of containing lead tend to be the ones that are manufactured overseas and then imported into the country.
 The U.S. Consumer Product Safety Commission regularly monitors and issues recalls of such unsafe toys and products that may contain unsafe levels of lead.